 New ski boots should last quite a while, but they will eventually wear out.
 If you’re an average skier or someone who does not go out that often, you can easily get a decade of use out of your boots.
 If you love to ski and go as often as you can, you can still get years out of premium models.

 How long have you had your ski boots?
 Have you ever worn a pair out?
-Let us know in the comments below!
+Let me know in the comments below!